microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

      AND ws.[ws_quantity] > 40;
    ```

+5. **Execute** the query.
-4. After the query executes, select the **Execution plan** tab.
+6. After the query executes, select the **Execution plan** tab.
 Hover over the Hash Match step of the execution plan.
 You may no longer see a warning about spilled data.
 If you do, the **number of pages Hash wrote** should have decreased.
 This happens as the STATISTICS table is updated with each run.

     ![The Hash Match dialog shows spilled data warnings, but with fewer written pages.](media/ssms-memory-grant-feedback-pages-decreased.png "Query execution plan showing fewer pages.")

-5. Execute the query 2-3 more times.
+7. Execute the query 2-3 more times.
 Each time, select the **Execution plan** tab and hover over the Hash Match step of the execution plan.
 After a few executions, you should **no longer** see a warning about spilled data.

    ![The Hash Match dialog no longer contains spilled data warnings.](media/ssms-memory-grant-feedback-fix.png 'Query execution plan with no spilled data')